TabiFolk started as a side project of the accessible travel information site Accessible Japan.

-So, we started the TabiFolk as way for travelers with disabilities to connect, ask questions, and share wisdom.
-Not stopping at forums, we added member-run groups for shorter themed conversations, and personal user blogs so that everyone has a platform to share about their accessible travels.
+So, we started TabiFolk as way for travelers with disabilities to connect, ask questions, and share wisdom.
+Not stopping at forums, we also added member-run groups for shorter themed conversations.

 We want this website to be not just a set of questions and answers, but a community of people who love to travel and refuse to let their disabilities get in the way of their trip planning.

 Of course, we created it for ourselves as well – so we can get answers to our accessible travel questions too!